 Each of these technologies comes with compromises.
 Depending on a facility’s needs and processes, their costs may not outweigh the improvements in lines/man-hours, or they may introduce unnecessary inaccuracies.

-While no one solution has yet proven itself to be perfect in every situation, in Hanrahan’s experience the best return most companies will see on their investment is with voice picking technologies.
+While no one solution has yet proven itself to be perfect in every situation, a return most companies will see on their investment is with voice picking technologies.

 Voice picking is faster and more efficient than RF, paper, or visual picking, more accurate than pick-to-light, and less expensive than semi- or fully-automated systems.
 In a recent collaboration, we helped one client achieve a 200% gain in productivity using voice picking as part of their automation upgrades.